Gantry Crane Top Beam Lift For Easy Height Adjustment

 Converting is pretty simple.
 For a new crane build, just choose your crane, then buy both the Gantry Crane Plans and the Conversion Lift Plans.
 Those 2 sets of plans will explain everything you need to build an awesome gantry crane with a pretty cool top beam lifting mechanism.

 If you already have a gantry crane build from our plans, you will need to build new lower legs to get the new lift function.
-The Upper Leg can easily modify, but the lower is significantly different.
-Also, the wheel assemblies can simply transfer to the new Lower Leg.
+The upper leg can easily modify, but the lower is significantly different.
+Also, the wheel assemblies can simply transfer to the new lower leg.

 Good Luck With Your Gantry Crane, Beam Lift Project !!